urosaron/ViktorBrain/README.md

 └── requirements.txt     # Python dependencies
 ```

+## Integration with ViktorAI

+ViktorBrain works in conjunction with ViktorAI to provide a more dynamic and organic response generation system.
+The brain simulation influences the AI's responses through:

+1. Processing user input to stimulate relevant brain regions
+2. Extracting neural state parameters (emotional valence, attention focus, etc.)
+3. Using these parameters to adjust AI response characteristics
+4. Providing feedback to the brain based on the AI's response

+The complete system creates a feedback loop where the simulated brain and AI influence each other, resulting in more nuanced and context-aware interactions.

 ## Usage

 The system can be run using the simple launcher in the root directory: